rr1000/slate/source/index.md

 ## Evaluation - 164.308(a)(8)

 ```
-Catalyze, Inc. had formal internal policies and procedures for conducting periodic technical and non-technical testing.
+Catalyze, Inc. has formal internal policies and procedures for conducting periodic technical and non-technical testing.
 These define procedures for performing quarterly internal and external vulnerability scanning, as well as annual penetration testing.
+Vulnerability scanning is performed with any major changes in infrastructure.
 Additionally, non-technical evaluations occur on an annual basis to ensure that the security posture of Catalyze is at the defined level, approved by management, and communicated down to Catalyze employees.
 ```

 Standard | Description